Alwayshubham3/Login-page/README.md

 # Projects
-This a folder where we add my daily projects with their code
+This a page where we add my daily projects with their code